Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

 Feasible activity schedules were created as follows: 1) sample and schedule activities, 2) assign precedence constraints, 3) set resource limits.
 In the first stage, a number of activities are sampled, with duration $\mathcal{U}(2, 10)$ steps (from half-hour to two-and-half-hour long), number of rooms $\mathcal{U}(1,3)$, using a small-sized room with $\Pr(\text{small})=\frac{3}{4}$.
-Each activity is assigned power consumption proportional to the maximum base power consumption observed in the time series, sampled from $\mathcal{U}(\frac{1}{20}, \frac{1}{10})$ of the maximum base load.
+Each activity is assigned power consumption proportional to the maximum base power consumption (the highest power usage recorded during the observation period) observed in the time series, sampled from $\mathcal{U}(\frac{1}{20}, \frac{1}{10})$ of the maximum base load.
 Once-off activities were given a value proportional to the average cost of energy required, from $\mathcal{U}(0.9, 1.5)$ times the average cost.
-Sampled activities were then assigned a day of the week, and an in-office-hours time of day, constructing a tentatively valid schedule (meeting all the time-window constraints), without any precedece constraints.
-In the second stage, we sampled precedence constraints between scheduled activities such that they were already satisfied by the tentative schedule: Each activity considers the set of all activities on previous days, and samples without replacement from this set a number of preceding activities chosen from a Binomial distribution with $p=0.25$ (recurring) or $p=0.1$ (once-off).
-Thus, by construction we end up with five bins of activities; those tentatively scheduled on Monday, having \emph{no} precedences, and those tentatively scheduled on Friday having many, with potentially `long' arcs.
+Sampled activities were then assigned a day of the week, and an in-office-hours time of day, constructing a tentatively valid schedule (meeting all the time-window constraints), without any precedence constraints.
+In the second stage, precedence constraints were sampled between scheduled activities such that they were already satisfied by the tentative schedule: Each activity considers the set of all activities on previous days, and samples without replacement from this set a number of preceding activities chosen from a Binomial distribution with $p=0.25$ (recurring) or $p=0.1$ (once-off).
+Thus, by construction there are five bins of activities; those tentatively scheduled on Monday, having \emph{no} precedence constraints, and those tentatively scheduled on Friday having many, with potentially `long' arcs.
 Finally, in the third stage, the number of rooms was determined as the maximum required by the tentative schedule of \emph{recurring activities only}, meaning that once-offs have to fit in `gaps' different from the tentative schedule by construction.
-The battery specifications were matched to be close to the actual scale and performance of the two batteries currently installed in the Monash microgrid.